SuperOffice/devnet-crmscript-chatbot/botkit bot/README.md

 When a customer clicks the chat button, a new chat session is created.
 If the chat channel the session is in has a chatbot enabled, then the chatbot script called `...bot session created...` is called.

-The `bot session created` script takes the message from the user, calls the botkit API with it, and gets back a result.
+The `bot session created` script calls the botkit API to start the session, and posts a welcome message to the chat.

-posts a message of instructions, then gets a new joke from the api, and posts that too.

 ### Message Received

 When the user posts a message to the channel, and the bot is active, then the script called `...bot message received...` is called.

-The script needs to analyze the message and either
+The script builds a JSON structure with the message text from the customer, and posts it to botkit.

-* post one or more reply messages.
+Botkit formulates a response and returns a JSON array with one or more messages.
-* transfer the chat session to the queue for humans to handle.
-* change the session status to end the session.

-The dadjokebot will get a new joke and post it to the chat if the user's message does not match the "human" or "quit" commands.
+We post the botkit response as a new message to the chat.